 During minimally invasive total hip replacement, your orthopedic surgeon makes an incision to access your hipbone and thighbone.
 Next, the surgeon removes the damaged femoral head and replaces it with a smooth, metal stem that attaches to the rest of the thighbone.
 Your surgeon also removes the damaged bone and cartilage within the socket of the hipbone, replacing it with a metal shell.
 Then the new femoral head can move inside the new, smooth socket of the hipbone.

 Minimally invasive total hip replacement often takes place under spinal or general anesthesia.

 You might need a total hip replacement if you have significant damage to your hip joint.
 Different types of health conditions can damage this joint, such as:

 - Osteoarthritis (most common)

 - Injury or break (fracture) of the hip joint

 - Bone tumor in the hip joint

 This damage might be painful and interfere with your daily activities.
 The procedure may help decrease your pain, improve your joint mobility, and improve your quality of life.
 Usually, healthcare providers only recommend total hip replacement if you still have significant problems after you’ve tried other, more conservative treatments, like pain medicines and assistive walking devices.

-Talk with your provider about the benefits and risks of having a minimally invasive total hip replacement instead of a traditional procedure.
+Talk with your surgeon about the benefits and risks of having a minimally invasive total hip replacement instead of a traditional procedure.
 A minimally invasive procedure uses a smaller incision than a traditional hip replacement.
 This may lead to less pain and decreased recovery time.
 It's not yet clear if the procedure leads to a greater risk of certain complications.

 In some cases, you may have other surgical options, like total hip resurfacing.
 Talk with your provider about the risks and benefits of all your options.